apache/airflow/docs/apache-airflow/administration-and-deployment/production-deployment.rst

 nature, the user is limited to executing at most one task at a time. ``Sequential Executor`` also pauses the scheduler when it runs a task, hence it is not recommended in a production setup.
 You should use the :class:`~airflow.executors.local_executor.LocalExecutor` for a single machine.
-For a multi-node setup, you should use the :doc:`Kubernetes executor <../core-concepts/executor/kubernetes>` or the :doc:`Celery executor <../core-concepts/executor/celery>`.
+For a multi-node setup, you should use the :doc:`Kubernetes executor <.apache-airflow-providers-cncf-kubernetes:kubernetes_executor>` or the :doc:`Celery executor <apache-airflow-providers-celery:celery_executor>`.

 Once you have configured the executor, it is necessary to make sure that every node in the cluster contains